CLOVIS-AI/website/docs/website/docs/blog/posts/test-balloon.md

 - Kotest has partial support that is disabled by default (enable with `TestConfig(coroutineTestScope = true)`).
 - Prepared supports these features and they are enabled by default.
-- TestBalloon supports them but they are disabled by default (enable with `TestConfig.testScope`).
+- TestBalloon supports these features and they are enabled by default.

 ### Time and randomness